Wednesday, May 07, 2008

 • According to the Organic Trade Association, 2006 sales of organic beers (1% of the craft beer segment) were $25 million, up 32% over 2005.

-• Organic malt, according to Hugh Sisson of Clipper City Brewing, costs double "regular" that of malt.
+• Organic malt, according to Hugh Sisson of Clipper City Brewing (Baltimore, Maryland), costs double that of 'regular' malt.

 • Until recently, most organic hops came from New Zealand.
 That is changing.